-- are onsite.
-Motor vehicle permit staff can get their work done online.
-There are various aspects that can continue.
-It is her intent to keep staff, that are well, here and working.
-The statement will be placed on the website as an introduction to the information provided the community. - The statement will be placed on the website as an introduction to the information provided the community.
-The consensus of the Council was to remove the language relative to staff working remotely, at this time. - 67 Chairman Koenig stated the President of the United States and the Governor of the State of New - Hampshire have declared emergencies, and the Council is discussing declaring an emergency to be able to do whatever is necessary to be able to react to the current situation. - 10 - Asked how the Ordinance would apply to the corporations located in Town, Town Manager Cabanel stated it would not as the Town has no jurisdiction over them. - 13 - Before the Council for consideration was an Emergency Ordinance pursuant to Section 5-5 of theMerrimack Charter: - 16 - A. Legal subject matter.
-Notwithstanding other provisions of this Charter, to meet a public emergency affecting life, health, property, or the public peace, the Council may adopt one or more emergency ordinances, but such ordinances may not levy taxes, grant, renew or extend a franchise, regulate the rate charged by a public utility for its services, or authorize the borrowing of money, except as provided in § 8-4P of this Charter. - The emergency Ordinance needs to be introduced in a form of manner as prescribed by ordinancesgenerally, and needs to state the reason for the emergency and what it encompasses. - 25
+The statement will be placed on the website as an introduction to the information provided the community.
+The consensus of the Council was to remove the language relative to staff working remotely, at this time.

+Chairman Koenig stated the President of the United States and the Governor of the State of New Hampshire have declared emergencies, and the Council is discussing declaring an emergency to be able to do whatever is necessary to be able to react to the current situation.

+Asked how the Ordinance would apply to the corporations located in Town, Town Manager Cabanel stated it would not as the Town has no jurisdiction over them.

+Before the Council for consideration was an Emergency Ordinance pursuant to Section 5-5 of the Merrimack Charter:

+A. Legal subject matter.
+Notwithstanding other provisions of this Charter, to meet a public emergency affecting life, health, property, or the public peace, the Council may adopt one or more emergency ordinances, but such ordinances may not levy taxes, grant, renew or extend a franchise, regulate the rate charged by a public utility for its services, or authorize the borrowing of money, except as provided in § 8-4P of this Charter.

+The emergency Ordinance needs to be introduced in a form of manner as prescribed by ordinances generally, and needs to state the reason for the emergency and what it encompasses.

-- Chairman Koenig stated his understanding to be that the Town will work on a case-by-case basis with any individual that feels they need to come to Town Hall, and that they need to contact the Town in advance by phone or email before doing so. - 30 Legal Counsel has provided the following draft language: - 31 32 "§ E01-01.
-Enacting Clause - The Town of Merrimack ordains that effective immediately upon adoption of this Ordinance, the Town facilities will be closed to the public in order to prevent/reduce the spread of COVID-19 and to comply with the CDC guidelines that gatherings be limited to 10 people or less. - 37 - Feasible and practical accommodations will be made to allow the public online access to Town resources and to transact Town business, as may be determined by the Town Council and the Town Manager." - 40 - 41 Vice Chairman Boyd noted concern with the use of the wording "Town facilities" understanding the - 42 transfer station will remain open.
-Chairman Koenig suggested the Ordinance be adopted, and, as - necessary, particular pieces be amended to clarify whether certain facilities will remain open.
-He commented, although the Parks and Recreation Department needs to cancel events, and places that would - commented, although the Parks and Recreation Department needs to cancel events, angather 10 or more people need to be closed, he is not certain the parks need to close. - 46 - The suggestion was made that the language read "the designated Town facilities" and that a list be created of designated facilities.
-Councilor Healey suggested the language read "designated Town facilities and - 48 of designated facilities49 operations". - Town Council Special Meeting Minutes March 18, 2020
+Chairman Koenig stated his understanding to be that the Town will work on a case-by-case basis with any individual that feels they need to come to Town Hall, and that they need to contact the Town in advance by phone or email before doing so.

+Legal Counsel has provided the following draft language:

+"§ EO1-01.
+Enacting Clause

+The Town of Merrimack ordains that effective immediately upon adoption of this Ordinance, the Town facilities will be closed to the public in order to prevent/reduce the spread of COVID-19 and to comply with the CDC guidelines that gatherings be limited to 10 people or less.

+Feasible and practical accommodations will be made to allow the public online access to Town resources and to transact Town business, as may be determined by the Town Council and the Town Manager."

+Vice Chairman Boyd noted concern with the use of the wording "Town facilities" understanding the transfer station will remain open.
+Chairman Koenig suggested the Ordinance be adopted, and, as necessary, particular pieces be amended to clarify whether certain facilities will remain open.
+He commented, although the Parks and Recreation Department needs to cancel events, and places that would gather 10 or more people need to be closed, he is not certain the parks need to close.

+The suggestion was made that the language read "the designated Town facilities" and that a list be created of designated facilities.
+Councilor Healey suggested the language read "designated Town facilities and operations".

-The consensus of the Council was to amend the language to read "designated Town facilities and 1 operations".
-2
+The consensus of the Council was to amend the language to read "designated Town facilities and operations".

 § EO1-02.
-Declaration/Purpose 4
+Declaration/Purpose

-6 The Merrimack Town Council finds that an emergency exists as a result of the COVID-19 pandemic and 7 that this pandemic affects the life, health and safety of the public necessitating this Emergency Ordinance.
+The Merrimack Town Council finds that an emergency exists as a result of the COVID-19 pandemic and that this pandemic affects the life, health and safety of the public necessitating this Emergency Ordinance.

 § EO1-03.
-Authority 9
+Authority

-11 Section 5-5 of the Merrimack Charter and RSA 41:11-a concerning management of Town property.
+Section 5-5 of the Merrimack Charter and RSA 41:11-a concerning management of Town property.

 § EO1-04.
-Administration 13
+Administration

-This Ordinance shall be administered by the Town Council and by the Town Manager and/or her 15 16 designee(s).
+This Ordinance shall be administered by the Town Council and by the Town Manager and/or her designee(s).

 § EO1-05.
-Effective date 18
+Effective date